 It’s a challenge that’s further complicated by cross-border sales.

 Although your business may not think it’s affected by Black Friday sales in a local market, there’s always the possibility of cross-border sales winning your customers during this period.
-All businesses need to be aware of this major shopping event – which can threaten your profits as well as boost them.
+All businesses need to factor in this major shopping event into company strategy, as it can threaten profits as well as boost them.